lucasgneccoh/gedlib/compression/README.txt

 # To make the codes work:
 1. Install gedlib by runing the install.py file from the gedlib folder
-2. Go to gedlib/compression/build and open a terminal
+2. Go to gedlib/compression/build and delete everyting but the run.sh file
-3. Execute the following commands: cmake .. make
+3. Open a terminal and execute the following commands: cmake .. make
 4. Now you can execute the compression code using the run.sh file.
 Change the variable values and run it in the same terminal